Parallelize Single-Site Dynamics up to Dobrushin Criterion: Preliminaries

-We use the term \emph{single-site dynamics} on graph $G$ to refer to the following type of Markov chains on space $Q^V$.
-Let $\{P_v^\tau\}$ be a collection of \emph{local update distributions}, such that for every site $v\in V$ and every configuration $\tau\in N_v^+$ on $v$'s inclusive neighborhood, $P_v^\tau$ is a distribution over all spins in $Q$, A Markov chain on space $Q^V$ is specified by $\{P_v^\tau\}$.
-On configuration $\sigma\in Q^V$, it does the following: \begin{enumerate} \item pick $v\in V$ uniformly at random; \item replace the spin $\sigma(v)$ of $v$ by a spin drawn independently according to $P_v^{\tau}$, where $\tau=\sigma(N_v^+)$. \end{enumerate} The $\{P_v^\tau\}$ is also called the \emph{local transition rule} for the chain.
+We use the term \emph{single-site dynamics} on graph $G$ to refer to a specific type of Markov chain on space $Q^V$.
+Let $\{P_v^\tau\}$ be a collection of \emph{local update distributions}, such that for every site $v\in V$ and every configuration $\tau\in N_v^+$ on $v$'s inclusive neighborhood, $P_v^\tau$ is a distribution over all spins in $Q$.
+A Markov chain on space $Q^V$ is specified by $\{P_v^\tau\}$.
+At the current configuration $\sigma\in Q^V$, the chain transitions as follows: \begin{enumerate} \item Pick $v\in V$ uniformly at random. \item Replace the spin $\sigma(v)$ of $v$ with a spin drawn independently according to $P_v^{\tau}$, where $\tau=\sigma(N_v^+)$. \end{enumerate} The collection $\{P_v^\tau\}$ is also called the \emph{local transition rule} for the chain.